 The major raw materials used in the production of our products include virgin polysilicon and recoverable silicon materials.
-Our average purchase price of recoverable silicon materials increased by 53.9% from 2007 to 2008, decreased by 76.7% from 2008 to 2009 and further decreased by 7.2% in the six months ended June 30, 2010 compared to December 31, 2009.
-Our average purchase price of virgin polysilicon decreased by 14.7% from 2007 to 2008, by 72.4% from 2008 to 2009 and further decreased by 28.7% in the six months ended June 30, 2010 compared to December 31, 2009.
+Our average purchase price of recoverable silicon materials increased by 53.9% from 2007 to 2008 and decreased by 76.7% from 2008 to 2009.
+Our average purchase price of virgin polysilicon decreased by 14.7% from 2007 to 2008 and by 72.4% from 2008 to 2009.
 Our financial performance is affected by fluctuations in the prices of these raw materials, which are influenced by global as well as regional supply and demand conditions.
 Up to mid-2008, an industry-wide shortage of virgin polysilicon which is the basic raw material for all crystalline silicon solar power products and semiconductor devices, coupled with rapidly growing demand from the solar power industry, caused rapid escalation of virgin polysilicon prices and an industry-wide silicon shortage.
-However, in the second half of 2008 and first half of 2009, industry demand for solar power products was seriously affected by the global economic crisis and credit market contraction.
-According to Solarbuzz, weakened polysilicon demand from the semiconductor industry beginning in the third quarter of 2008 caused polysilicon manufacturers to become increasingly dependent on demand from the solar industry in 2008 and through the first half of 2009 as the global economic crisis continued.
+However, in the second half of 2008 and first half of 2009, industry demand for solar power products was seriously affected by the global recession and credit market contraction.
+According to Solarbuzz, weakened polysilicon demand from the semiconductor industry beginning in the third quarter of 2008 caused polysilicon manufacturers to become increasingly dependent on demand from the solar industry in 2008 and through the first half of 2009 as the global recession continued.
 At the same time, global silicon feedstock manufacturing capacity experienced a significant expansion in 2008 as a result of increases in capacity by polysilicon manufacturers.
 By the fourth quarter of 2008, declines in both solar and semiconductor markets led to significantly reduced demand for polysilicon feedstock.
-As a result, the market prices of virgin polysilicon and downstream solar power products were further depressed.
-Because recoverable silicon materials are used as a substitute for virgin polysilicon and such materials require processing before they are suitable for use in the production process, prices of recoverable silicon materials, which are generally priced at a discount to virgin polysilicon, also declined in the fourth quarter of 2008 and the first half of 2009.
-During the second half of 2009 and first half of 2010, the prices of both virgin polysilicon and recoverable silicon materials had substantially stabilized.
-However, according to PCSPI, spot prices of virgin polysilicon rose during the third quarter of 2010.
+As a result, the market prices of virgin polysilicon and such materials require processing before they are suitable for use in the production process, prices of recoverable silicon materials, which are generally priced at a discount to virgin polysilicon, also declined in the fourth quarter of 2008 and the first half of 2009.
+However, since the second half o

 In addition, we have entered into a long-term virgin polysilicon supply agreement with Hoku with a total purchase price of US\$106 million for virgin polysilicon to be delivered from 2010 to 2019.
-Prices under this contract are fixed with declining annual prices over the contract's nine-year term.
-As a result, we are exposed to the risk that future spot market price of virgin polysilicon may fall below the contract prices.
-The average of the contract prices under the supply contract with Hoku over the term of the contract is below the September 2010 spot market index price as reflected in the PCSPI.
+Prices under this contract are fixed for the contract term.
+As a result, we are exposed to the risk that future spot market prices of virgin polysilicon may fall below the contract prices.
+The average of the contract prices under the supply contract with Hoku over the term of the contract is above the April 2010 spot market index price as reflected in the PCSPI.
 We historically have not entered into any commodity derivative instruments to hedge the potential commodity price changes.
 Moreover, our greater reliance on virgin polysilicon in the future may increase our costs compared to what such costs would have been had we maintained our historical proportions of recovered silicon materials to virgin polysilicon.
-See "Risk Factors - Risks Related to Our Business and Our Industry - Volatility in the prices of silicon raw materials makes our procurement planning challenging and could have a material adverse effect on our results of operations and financial condition."